ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image12.jpg" title="Running performance" alt="Running performance">}}

-Your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).
+Your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).You can opt out from publishing the results in the "Test options" settings of your app.

 **Disclaimer:** The [NDT](https://ooni.org/nettest/ndt/) and [DASH](https://ooni.org/nettest/dash/) tests are conducted against third-party servers provided by [Measurement Lab (M-Lab)](https://www.measurementlab.net/).
 If you run these tests, M-Lab will collect and publish your IP address for research purposes, irrespective of your OONI Probe settings.
 Learn more about M-Lab’s data governance through its [privacy statement](https://www.measurementlab.net/privacy/).